shriyanevatia/comp20-snevatia/security/README.txt

 - Conclusion

 Incorrectly Implemented:
-- Nothing to my knowledge
+- Could not push to gh-pages

 Collaborated with / Discussed with: Hayley Weiss, Dan Kim, Sharada Sant, Krishna Soni